-Moving chemicals between labs or between a lab and Science stores requires a few basic precautions.
+Moving hazardous materials between labs or between Science stores and a laboratory requires a few basic precautions.
 A spill during transport can affect the person doing the transporting and others in the vicinity, and can present challenges for cleanup.
 See Safe hazardous material transport on campus.

 For guidance specific to biological materials, see Transport of biological materials.

 Transport off campus